Why does your data only start in 1970? Isn’t that cherry picking?

 Good data for different markets is very difficult to find.
-Most of the data here is from the Simba spreadsheet, which is the best data I’ve found to date for such a wide variety of assets.
 If you know where to find reliable older data, please contact me.

 Also, note that when this calculator was first released it only had data to 1972.
 I have been able to extend it to 1970 based on new information, and will continue to add more years as they become available.

 Of course portfolios sometimes have higher SWRs when they have high returns and outperform the overall stock market, but in the long run they will fall back in line.
 Isn’t that just a type of performance chasing?

 Higher returns do help, but it’s more complicated than that.
 Safe Withdrawal Rates are highly influenced not only by average returns but also by annual volatility.
 All things being equal, higher volatility lowers the SWR.
 So two portfolios with equal average returns may have drastically different withdrawal rates based on the underlying volatility.
 And sometimes portfolios with lower average returns but lower volatility can still have higher SWRs.
 That’s how you get interesting results like this: